 What Else Can DoNotPay Help Me With?

 While it's certainly impressive, helping employees get the FMLA leave they deserve isn't the only thing can do.
-The world's first robot lawyer is actually a robust app that can help you manage a huge variety of tasks, including:
+The world's first AI Consumer Champion is actually a robust app that can help you manage a huge variety of tasks, including:

 And more.
 Learn more about DoNotPay today and all the ways it can help make your life easier with the click of a button.